GreenDelta/openLCA2-manual/src/libraries/adding_library_database.md

 ![](../media/library_nexus_7_PW.png)

-Once you openend a process, be aware that you will be unable to alter the amounts of the inputs or outputs.
+>**_Note:_** Once you open a process, be aware that you will be unable to alter the amounts of the inputs or outputs.
 If you wish to do so, you will need to copy the process in question and make your alterations to the copy.
 In every other respect, however, you can use processes, flows etc. from libraries just as you would with those native to the database.